yoonholee/reinforcement-learning-papers/README.md

 # Reinforcement Learning Survey

-This is a collection of my notes on reinforcement learning papers.
+My notes on (in my opinion) important reinforcement learning papers.

-Typo corrections, additional points, new papers etc are all very welcome.
+Typo corrections, additional points, paper suggestions etc are all very welcome.
 You can either make a pull request or email me at einet89[at]postech.ac.kr

 ## Topics